sushant-k-ray/simple-regular-expression-parser/README.md

 This project uses a simple and fast algorithm(O(m*n), where m is the complexity of the regex).
 As a result not many modern functionalities, such as lazy quantifiers and group naming are available.
 Only the basic quantifiers and disjunction is supported as of now

 ---
+## Optimization opportunities:

+This library is not made to be used for other projects.
+It's just for educational purposes.
+The use of tokens in this library could be optimised out if required.
+However, doing so would make it unnecessary complicated.
+Managing the disjunction would be a nightmare in that case.
+Moreover, Regex parsing is to be done once only.

+---
 ## Known Bugs
 * Let me know if there are any